 3. Get Muddy Then Get Clean

-Don’t go off-track to keep your boots clean – embrace the mud.
+Don’t go off-track to keep your boots clean – embrace the mud and stay on existing trails.
 The more people that walk around a puddle to avoid it, the more traffic tears the bush apart and the larger the puddle becomes – a bit of a self-defeating prophecy.

 If you are getting muddy though, don’t pick up hitchhikers – I’m talking about the nasty freeloading micro critters that hitch a lift on the bottom of your boot.